How to refurb alloy wheels

 You can clean your alloy wheels using WD40 in just a few steps.

 Firstly, spray plenty of WD40 onto a dry microfibre cloth.
-Wipe your alloys with the cloth, focusing on any areas which are particularly dirty or dusty.
-The grease from the WD40 should do an excellent job of lifting stubborn patches of dirt.
+Wipe your alloys with the cloth, focusing on any particularly dirty or dusty areas.
+The grease from the WD40 should do an excellent job of lifting stubborn dirt patches.

-During this process, try to avoid getting any oil on your brake pads.
-The last step is to hose down your alloys to get rid of any remaining oil.
+During this process, avoid getting oil on your brake pads.
+The last step is to hose down your alloys to remove any remaining oil.

 Alloy wheel refurbishment and repair

-If all of that sounds like too much effort or you don’t want to have to spend money on equipment you’re unlikely to use very often, you should consider booking a professional alloy wheel refurbishment.
+If all that sounds like too much effort, or you don’t want to spend money on equipment you’re unlikely to use very often, you should consider booking a professional alloy wheel refurbishment.

 What kind of damage can happen to an alloy wheel?

-Alloy wheels commonly pick up cracks and damage around the outer rim which is typically caused by a car hitting a curb or a speed bump too hard.
+Alloy wheels pick up cracks and damage around the outer rim, typically caused by a car hitting a curb or a speed bump too hard.

 How much will a repair cost?

-The cost of repairing an alloy wheel will depend on the extent of the damage to the part.
+The cost of repairing an alloy wheel depends on the extent of the damage.

 Alloy wheel crack repair

-The cost of a new alloy wheel will also depend on the type of car you drive, simply put, the bigger the wheel, the more it will cost.
+The cost will vary depending on the length of the crack; the easiest way to get an accurate estimate is to request quotes from local garages on FixMyCar. .
+The cost of a new alloy wheel also depends on the type of car you drive; the bigger the wheel, the more it costs.

 Alloy wheel powder coating

-If the damage is purely cosmetic, as shown in the third image at the top of the page, the repair is much more simple and will not require heavy treatment.
+If the damage is purely cosmetic, as shown in the third image at the top of the page, the repair is more straightforward and can be done using a process called powder coating, which restores the appearance of an alloy.

 The wheel is blasted by hand or given a chemical strip to remove the top layer of lacquer and paint.

-The wheels are then dressed and filed in order to deal with potential damage to the edges of the wheel rim.
+Next, it is dressed and filed to deal with potential damage to the edges of the wheel rim.

-The wheel is then gently heated to remove air from the alloy before the first layer of powder coat finish is applied.
+The wheel is gently heated to remove air from the alloy before applying the first powder coat layer.

-The wet-in-wet procedure can then be applied before further thermal treatment.
+The wet-in-wet procedure can then be used before further thermal treatment.

 Alloy wheel repair cost